gitnamehere/vue-weather-app/README.md

 # VueWeatherApp

-A short project to learn Vue.js.
+A (not really) short project to learn Vue.js.

 ## Project Setup